1st/RiverORM/docs/USAGE.md

 RiverORM is a minimalistic, async-first ORM for Python, designed for simplicity and modern development.
 This guide covers the basics of defining models and using RiverORM in your project.

+First, ensure you have RiverORM installed.
+See the [Installation Guide](./INSTALL.md) for details.

 ## Defining Models

 Models in RiverORM inherit from `Model` and use type annotations with `Field` for schema definition.
 Fields support Pydantic validation and metadata.